Voice Changer Circuit: Building a Voice Modulator Circuit

 • Often, R2 determines the frequency of the oscillator (about 512Khz).

 • Next, SRAM will store the digitized voice signal.
-Afterward, a control circuit will remove the information from the static RAM then transfer it to another latching register.
+Afterward, a control circuit will remove the information from the static RAM and then transfer it to another latching register.

 • Further, information as a speech signal goes to the D/A converter from the register, where it transforms back to its original analog form.
 You can then extract the signal on pin 12 – AUDIO output.

 • The original signal from the D/A converter may or may not have an offset frequency spectrum depending on the transfer speed from SRAM to D/A. Step by push-button switches S3 (DOWN) and S2 (UP) determine the condition.
-In other words, as you touch the system, you will move the S3 step down and S2 at a step-up situation, in a cycle.
+In other words, as you touch the system, you will move the S3 step down and S2 at a step-up situation in a cycle.

 PCB production workbench)